INREBIC- fedratinib hydrochloride capsule

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-INREBIC and other medicines may affect each other causing unwanted side effects.
+Taking INREBIC with certain other medicines may cause side effects from INREBIC or from the other medicine and may affect the way that INREBIC works.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 How should I take INREBIC?